SummerAppSpace/HuntAsteroids/README.md

 from matplotlib import pylab as plt

-#then plot
-from poliastro.plotting import OrbitPlotter op = OrbitPlotter() op.plot(mars, label="Mars")
-# How to Use
-First you import all the modules needed for this project.
 Next you need the data for Mars at J2000 from JPL HORIZONS which is;

 a = 1.523679 * u.AU,